Need help with state nomination?

 • as the employee you will bear no financial risk and be provided with the relevant tools and equipment to successfully undertake the tasks required.

-Employment contracts submitted by an Independent contractor or those which demonstrate self-employment do not meet the above requirements and are not suitable to be submitted when applying for WA State nomination.
+Employment contracts submitted by an Independent contractor or those which demonstrate self employment do not meet the above requirements and are not suitable to be submitted when applying for WA State nomination.

-Employment contracts submitted by a Sole Trader will be considered in the following circumstances only:
+Employment contracts submitted by a sole trader will be considered in the following circumstances only:

 • the sole trader is not the stated applicant of the State nomination application; and